notaz/picodrive/platform/base_readme.txt

 Credits
 -------

-This emulator uses code from these people/projects:
+This emulator is made of the code from following people/projects:

 notaz
 GP2X, UIQ, PSP, Gizmondo ports, CPU core hacks,